Russian Revolution (1917) - Background, Events, and Effects

 Assassination of Nicholas II

 Emperor Nicholas II and his family were under house arrest since his abdication in March 1917.
-After October Revolution, the imperial family came under the arrest of the ruling Bolsheviks.
+After the October Revolution, the imperial family became prisoners of the ruling Bolsheviks.
 After the start of the full-scale Russian Civil War, the Imperial family was placed in the Bolshevik stronghold of Yekaterinburg in April/ May 1918.
 The White Army was gaining victories in the war, and there was a danger that they could reach close to the imperial family.
 In this situation, Nicholas II was assassinated along with his family members and servants on 16th July 1918 by their Bolshevik captors.

 Effects of the Russian Revolution

-After French Revolution, the Russian Revolution was the second most significant internal political event in Europe.
-It created several major immediate and long-lasting effects in Russia and the whole world.
+After the French Revolution, the Russian Revolution was the second most significant internal political event in Europe.
+It created several major immediate and long-lasting effects in Russia and the entire world.

 · Soon after the Russian Revolution in 1917, several other areas in Europe, Asia, and America took effect from this revolution.
-However, most of these efforts failed in other parts of the world till the end of World War 2.
+However, most of these efforts failed till the end of World War 2.
 The victory of Soviet Russia in WW2 against Germany assisted the Soviet Union in spreading its influence and communist ideology in other parts of the world, which initiated the Cold War between the Soviet Union and the USA (the two new world powers).

 · The Russian Revolution changed the whole society, culture, and governmental system of Russia.
 All the large industries and agricultural farms came under the direct control of the government.
 In the long term, this policy proved disastrous for the economy.